 Their impressive ability to clean water of nitrogenous waste notwithstanding, these microbes have been most extensively used (especially in the US) for their equally impressive ability to consume biowaste.
 PNSB are “digester” bacteria that consume a rather wide variety of organic substances.
 For example, they are now commonly relied upon to degrade sludge and even odors from hog farm waste (if you’ve ever been anywhere near hog waste, just let that sink in for a moment).

 In aquarium and aquaculture applications, their most valuable contribution is the mineralization of detritus.
 You might also love them for their taste for plant rubbish.
 Specifically, they possess enzymes capable of breaking down poorly digestible complex carbohydrates such as cellulose and lignin.
 This trait makes them indispensable in the refugium or planted plank, where dense vegetation can make physical removal of these wastes difficult.

 Their involvement in the removal of dissolved organics is just as important.
-PNSB in your filtration eliminates a substantial quantity of yellowing compounds from the water.
+PNSB eliminates a substantial quantity of yellowing compounds from the water.
 The benefit from this activity is not merely aesthetic; as they digest organics that diffuse into anaerobic zones of the substrate, PNSB competes with sulfate-reducers for food and thereby diminish the production of hydrogen sulfide.
-Also, by removing organics from anaerobic zones, they shrink the organic load that is ultimately available to obligately heterotrophic aerobes, thereby minimizing the risk of heavy blooms (and the resulting depletion of dissolved oxygen).
+Also, by removing organics from anaerobic zones and mechanical filtration, they shrink the organic load that is ultimately available to obligately heterotrophic aerobes, thereby minimizing the risk of heavy blooms (and the resulting depletion of dissolved oxygen).

 PNSB in the Aquarium Microbial Community